craigw/constable/README.md

 Run the server, somewhere that has ImageMagick installed:

-    constabled --broker=stomp://mq.yourdomain.com:61613
+    $ constabled --broker=stomp://mq.yourdomain.com:61613

 Use the services on the command line.
-You don't need ot have ImageMagick installed on your client machines, just constable.
+You don't need to have ImageMagick installed on your client machines, just constable.

 Command names are based on ImageMagick command names, prefixed with